Boscia senegalensis: Cultivation

-Agricultural advantages and other observations

 B. senegalensis can benefit farmers because it keeps soil from laying bare and thus prevents soil erosion and degradation.
 It also buffers against wind, stabilizes sand dunes, offers shade to surrounding plants and cycles nutrients.
 In Niger, the trees are often cut or burned down by farmers in the dry season, in order to make space on the field for staple crops such as millet or sorghum.
 However, due to the strong surviving character of the tree, it reappears after the first rains and continues growing as a small bush.